collectionsasdata/part2whole/team.md

 **Karen Estlund**, Associate Dean for Technology and Digital Strategies, Penn State University

-**Trevor Munoz**, Interim Director of the Maryland Institute for Technology in the Humanities (MITH), Assistant Dean for Digital Humanities Research at the University of Maryland Libraries
+**Trevor Muñoz**, Interim Director of the Maryland Institute for Technology in the Humanities (MITH), Assistant Dean for Digital Humanities Research at the University of Maryland Libraries

 **Erin O'Meara**, Digital Preservation Services Manager, artefactual